 The U.S. Department of Labor (DOL) is making significant changes to the regulations covering the regular rate of pay under the Fair Labor Standards Act (FLSA) for the first time in more than 50 years.
 The FLSA entitles most covered, nonexempt employees to receive overtime pay of at least one and one-half times the employee’s

-Jourdan is a senior associate in the firm’s Labor and Employment Department, practicing in a wide variety of labor and employment law areas.
+Jourdan practices in a wide variety of labor and employment law areas.
 She has experience defending discrimination and retaliation charges filed with the Equal Employment Opportunity Commission and the Ohio Civil Rights Commission.

 While many employers are gearing up for the holidays, many employees across the U.S. will see an increase in minimum wage.
 On Jan.
 1, 2020, the minimum wage will increase in numerous states and cities throughout the country that have adopted their own minimum wage laws, which provide for a higher rate than the federal…